 What is Biryani?

 This recipe is slightly different than a traditional Biryani Recipe.
-Instead of using Biryani-Masala I have used Butter Chicken Masala blend in my Paneer Curry.
+Instead of using Biryani-Masala I have used Butter Chicken Masala blend for this recipe.
+Great balance of my favorite carb and dairy based protein makes the flavor packed Biryani.

-Paneer- Paneer is an Indian Cheese made by curdling the milk with lemon juice.
+Paneer- Paneer is an Indian Cheese made by curdling the milk.
 It is firm yet creamy in texture and mildly sour in taste.
-Paneer is a large part of a vegetarian diet all over India and easily available at any local Indian Grocery stores in America.
+It is easily available at any local Indian Grocery stores in America.

-Butter Chicken Masala– Wait what?
-Butter Chicken Masala?
-Yes!
-Butter Chicken Masala.
-That lusciously Creamy Paneer Curry using Butter Chicken Masala spice blend create an entirely different flavor of Biryani.
 I have used boxed Butter Chicken Masala blend for this recipe.
-Boxed spices make life much easier and I have yet to create a perfect blend of Butter Chicken Spice blend for my kitchen.
 Butter Chicken Spice blend is vegetarian diet friendly.
 Boxed butter Chicken Masala spices are easily available at any local Indian Grocery store.

 I have used my homemade Biryani Masala for this recipe.
 I vote for Butter Chicken Masala based Paneer Biryani in taste.
 Click here for the Biryani Masala Recipe If Butter Chicken Masala Isn't for you.